Author's Note: The strangest thoughts come into my head at the strangest times...

 Through his mortification and utter humiliation, Cloud sniffled and set his jaw.
 He ignored the gasps of the other cadets around him as he swooped down, snatched both his boot and his balled up sock and bolted for the door.

 Cloud tried to tune out the snickers of the other cadets as he walked into the locker room.
 He thought about simply leaving Midgar last night, but the idea seemed too rash.
 After all, he was simply upset.
 It wasn't likely that he would get kicked out of ShinRa just because standard issue socks didn't come in his size.
+That would be cruel and unusual and totally something ShinRa would do.

-Still, it had been difficult to convince himself to show his face at the training room that morning.
+Nevertheless, it had been difficult to convince himself to show his face at the training room that morning.

 He opened his locker to see an innocently folded piece of paper sitting upon a pair of black socks.